 Chat with us on WhatsApp

-Minoxidil was initially developed as an antihypertensive agent to treat high blood pressure.
-Still, it attracted interest as a potential hair loss treatment when patients receiving this drug developed generalised hypertrichosis (excessive hair growth on the body).
+Minoxidil was initially developed in the 1970s as an antihypertensive agent to treat high blood pressure.
+However, it attracted interest as a potential hair loss treatment when patients receiving this drug developed generalised hypertrichosis (excessive hair growth on the body).

-This observation led to its topical formulation, which has become the first-line treatment of male and female pattern hair loss.
-Dr Bonaros offers private prescriptions on oral minoxidil after a consultation at his private hair transplant clinic in Glasgow.
+This observation led to its topical formulation, which has since become the first-line treatment of male and female pattern hair loss (also called androgenetic alopecia).
+Dr Bonaros specialises in a variety of hair loss treatments and offers private prescriptions for oral minoxidil after a consultation at his professional hair transplant clinic in Glasgow.

 minoxidil